List of Y: The Last Man characters: Rose Copen

 Lieutenant Rose Copen is a spy and demolitions expert for the Australian navy, and is Allison Mann's lover.
 She wears an eyepatch after losing an eye in a firefight with a Tasmanian woman.
 She joins Yorick, 355, and Dr. Mann on their quest to rescue Ampersand.
 Her true agenda becomes clear after Dr. Mann's mother stabs her with a jian: delirious, she confesses that she had been sent to spy on them.
 However, she maintains that she is in love with Allison, goes AWOL, and later agrees to be impregnated with Yorick's clone for the benefit of Allison's research.

 Others

 Previous Agent 355

 Before the current Agent 355, there were 9 others; the current was recruited by the former.
 The one that recruited the current Agent 355 died by her hand years later after the younger 355 foiled her attempt at assassinating then-U.S. president Bill Clinton after the Monica Lewinsky scandal.

 Agent 711

 Former member of the Culper Ring and childhood friend of Agent 355, she performs a suicide intervention treatment on Yorick after reading 355's journal and realizing the Last Man is suicidal.
 Her actual name is revealed to be "Jacqueline" in a flashback during issue #41.
 She is the widow of Agent 1451 who was assassinated by 17 November, and still mourns him.
 She is killed by Anna Strong and the two Setauket Ring agents under her command.

+"711" was the code number used by the Culper Ring to refer to General George Washington during the American Revolutionary War.